pmelsted/bifrost/README.md

   -v, --verbose            Print information messages during construction
 ```

 Bifrost works in two steps: first, reads are filtered to remove errors and then, the compacted de Bruijn graph is built from the filtered reads.
+If you want to input assembled genomes, use the `r` and no filtering will be applied, all k-mers of the files will be used to build the graph.

 Note that the only mandatory parameter of Bifrost is the name of the output (GFA or FASTA) file.